History History

 New projects

 Work on the downtown pedestrian precinct is finally complete.
 The icing on the cake: the reopening of the Palais de la Bourse and the installation of Belgian Beer World, the beer "museum", in 2023.
-In the first half of 2024, Belgium takes over the rotating presidency of the Council of the European Union.
-This six-month period will conclude not only with the European elections, but also with federal and regional elections, the outcome of which is already looking complicated in terms of forming a new government.
+In the first half of 2024, Belgium successfully took over the rotating presidency of the Council of the European Union.
+This six-month period ended not only with the European elections, but also with federal and regional elections, the outcome of which had still not produced a new government at the time of writing.